GodsSajjad/ariadne/.github/ISSUE_TEMPLATE/tunnel-sandbox.md

 - [ ] Tor                 <sup>‡</sup>
 - [ ] Tunnelmole

-### 3. Power (power on your runner)
+### 3. Power (power up your runner)

 - [ ] ON (check this box to start the sandbox)

-### 4. Config (Optional)
+### 4. Optional Config

 You can override the defaults here.
 The parser will use these values if the block is present.
 If the block is removed or invalid, defaults apply (Port: 8080, Minutes: 40).

 ```yaml
 # Port the Hello World server will listen on